 Initially, I only shared this scarf story with my closest friend Janis.
 But she shared it with her mom and her mom's friends who decided they also wanted to knit scarves for people who needed them.
 And at Holley's Yarn Shoppe, the story quickly spread, and many more wanted to join in.
 We added Second-Saturday Knit Nights in September of 2014, and they were quickly a big success.
 By the fall of 2017, just three years after our first Saturday Knit Night, we had a mailing list of over 200 people who received our monthly newsletters, and we had collectively distributed over 3000 scarves to people in the Dallas area and throughout the United States.
 A Spreading the Warmth club had started at St. Mark's School of Texas where boys in the middle and upper schools learned to knit; then they distributed their scarves to those in need in the surrounding community.
-A sister organization was also formed outside of Denver and three people led the distribution of scarves in Colorado,
+A sister organization was also formed outside of Denver and several people led the distribution of scarves in often-cold Colorado,

-How gratifying it has been to see that in a few years my health challenge was used by God as a catalyst to form this organization!
+How gratifying it has been to see that in a few years my health challenge was used as a catalyst to form this organization!
 We would love to have your help as we continue to grow and spread even more warmth, love, and kindness.
-If you would like to join us, please e-mail us at email@example.com.
+If you would like to join us, please e-mail us at firstname.lastname@example.org.